mantis8/IT8951/doc/IT8951/constructor.md

 - `spi`
 The SPI connected to the IT8951.
 - `resetGpo`
 The GPIO connected to the reset pin of the IT8951.
+This pin needs to be writable.
 - `busyGpi`
 The GPIO connected to the busy pin of the IT891.
+This pin needs to be readable.

 ## Note